cyanotracker/Cyanosense-2.0/README.md

 4. 📷 **Prototype Pictures** – Reference images of a fully built and field-deployed CS2.0 unit.
 5. 💾 **Offline Data Download Instructions** – Guidelines for retrieving stored measurements from the device when internet is not available.
 6. 📂 **Documents Folder** – Contains the **Bill of Materials** (BOM) and **Hamamatsu documentation** including the wavelength space coefficients and sensor specifications.
-   - 📌 An **exhaustive list of all components used** in this project can be found in the Bill of Materials (`Documents/Bill of Materials` or similar).
+   - 📌 An **exhaustive list of all components used** in this project can be found in the Bill of Materials (`Documents/Bill of Materials`).

 🎥 A **tutorial video demonstrating the operation** of CS2.0 is also provided: https://youtu.be/9sZjeJtRidM